brostrend/linux.brostrend.com/index.md

 It will then automatically download and install the driver for you.
 When the installer finishes, the driver should be automatically loaded, but in special cases, a reboot might be necessary.

 6. If the installer reported an error, please copy all the text in the terminal and paste it in a mail to [support@trend-tech.net.cn](mailto:support@trend-tech.net.cn) so that we can see what went wrong.
+Please also attach the auto-generated log file, /tmp/troubleshooting.txt.

 In case you need any other assistance in using the BrosTrend WiFi adapters, please do not hesitate to contact us by sending an email at [support@trend-tech.net.cn](mailto:support@trend-tech.net.cn).